 You spent the time researching and refining your experience and now, you’re finally ready to apply for a new job, or submit that graduate school application.
 That’s also the moment you realize you need references.

-And when you wrack your brain for whom to turn to, you feel hesitance.
+And when you wrack your brain for whom to turn to, you hesitate.
 You haven’t talked to your former bosses or professors in years.
 Your old boss didn’t want you to leave her company.
-You didn’t get an A in your most admired professor’s class, so you’re not sure they remember you.
+You didn’t get an A in your most admired professor’s class, and you’re not sure they remember you.
 What do you do?

 In order to get a great reference, you need to ask for one.
 Your goal is to make it as easy as possible for your recommender to give you a great recommendation Provide them with all the information they need to present you in the best possible light for your dream job or program.
 Here’s how to ask for a recommendation that will get you where you want to go.

 Give lead time of a month or more to write a letter of recommendation.
 Not only this is considerate, but it also allows both of you to plan for other responsibilities that may come up.

 Your recommenders should be people who know you well.
 It’s more important to have your direct supervisor than the CEO, or a professor who graded four of your papers rather than a Nobel Prize winner who lectured at your school.
 The reference is about you — not about how impressive your recommender is.

 THINK ABOUT YOUR STRENGTHS